minzwon/tag-based-music-retrieval/README.md

 - Some music genres (jungle, house, country, metal) have different meaning from our daily vocabulary.
 The proposed domain-specific word embeddings successfully catch the musical context.
 Music-related words are emboldened.
 - *Chill* means relaxing mood in musical context.
 Domain-specific word embeddings could capture similar moods while general word embeddings could not.
 - Also, for a given tag *Brazilian*, domain-specific one successfully returns *mpb (música popular brasileira)*, *bossa nova*, and *samba*.
-- Some musical bi-grams do not existing in the general word embeddings since they are less frequent in news.
+- Some musical bi-grams do not exist in the general word embeddings since they are less frequent in news.
 But the domain-specific word embeddings include such bi-grams and tri-grams (e.g., *smooth jazz* and *deep house*).

 ## Citation